netresearch/kite/README.rst

             ]
         );

-    And to once again demonstrate that each of the `stages` can override any option on the deployment workflow:
+    And to once again demonstrate that each of the :code:`stages` can override any option on the deployment workflow:

     .. code:: php